altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "SM::Don't you understand - it's in me.
 I'm dead...
 Worse than dead."
-"R::That thing inside your head...
+'R::That thing inside your head...
-It's inside his head too...
+It is inside his head too...
 Or something like it...
-Get out of here now - it's only a matter of time before..."
+Get out of here now - only a matter of time before...'
 ~The thumping stopped suddenly.~
-"R::Seriously Martha, now...
+'R::Seriously Martha, now...
-Get out of here now!"
+Get out of here now!'
 *The closet door clicked open.*
+}
+{
 *Martha finally started to back away.*
 ~Her neck threw every bit of blood it could to her brain, tightening as her heart dropped.~ `>>--TEMPORAL();`
-"R::Faster damn it."
+'R::Faster damn it.'
 ~His words were slow - or her brain was cooled in adrenaline.~ ~Everything felt like moving through pudding - but she had time to focus all her energy into the run.~ ~Rossin was at the door, urging her to move.~